stoyonaga/Tinkering-Sandbox/SQL/Database Systems - The Complete Book (2nd)/Ch4/Prerequisites.md

 4. **Edges** are used to connect an entity set to its attributes, and also connect a relationship to its entity sets.
 There's a little more complexity to this, but we will discuss in the future.

 # Multiplicity of (Binary) E/R Relationships

-1. Many-One: i.e., A person has a favourite tv show
+1. Many-One: i.e., A person has a favourite tv show.
-2. One-One: i.e., An electronics company has a best-selling product
+2. One-One: i.e., An electronics company has a best-selling product.
-3. Many-Many: i.e., A person has friends
+3. Many-Many: i.e., A person has friends.

 # Subclasses
 - Synonymous with what you would expect with the concept of inheritance in programming.
 - The parent class connects to its subclasses by using the, "isa" relationship, rather than our traditional diamond one.